-Dear Tabby is written by Tabs the cat, commonly regarded as “the world’s first plus-size kitty supermodel.”
-Founded in mid 2012, it has quickly become the most widely syndicated cat advice column on earth — known for its fresh, feline perspective on lifestyle, fashion and style issues affecting cats and humans.
+Dear Tabby is written by Tabs the cat, widely considered “the world’s first plus-size kitty supermodel.”
+Founded in mid 2012, it has quickly become the most popular cat advice column on earth — known for its fresh, feline perspective on lifestyle, fashion and style issues affecting cats and humans.

 Urban cat wants to commune more with nature

 DEAR TABBY: I work in a small space in the city.
 I telecommute from home, from a tiny apartment, and I primarily work in the online space.
 Thing is, with Earth Day coming up, I’ve been trying to think of ways to bring more of the outdoors inside and get back to my outdoor roots.
 I was wondering if you had any suggestions.
 What can I do to get in touch with nature?

 DEAR BEIGNET: Cat-friendly flowers!
 They’re one of the most beautiful ways to commune with nature and purr-fect for small offices.

 If you can, enlist your assistant’s help.
 Have him or her visit your nearby gardening store with a list of cat-friendly flowers upon which you’ll be able to snack or otherwise enjoy.
 My favorites are snapdragons, gerbera daisies, zinnia, and the very tasty echinacea.

 DEAR TABBY: I’m a stray cat, or as I like to put it, an independent contractor.
 I’ve been working for myself for a really long time, and I think I’ve been pretty successful at it, but the thing is, my empire is growing, and I just don’t have enough paws to cover all my bases.

 Things are starting to slip through the cracks; I can’t answer all of my phone calls, and I’m just not working effectively anymore.
 I realize that I need help.
 So, Tabby, my question for you is this: how do I go about hiring an assistant?
 I have no idea where to start.